 Important Dates for the Bringel family

 This web page shows only a small excerpt of our Bringel research.
-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Bringel History in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Bringel History in all our PDF Extended History products and printed products wherever possible.

 Bringel Spelling Variations

 Bringel has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.

 Early Notables of the Bringel family (pre 1700)

 Another 54 words (4 lines of text) are included under the topic Early Bringel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bringel family to Ireland

 Some of the Bringel family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bringels to arrive on North American shores: